TritonDataCenter/rfd/rfd/0002/README.md

 used to get stdio from the app out to the GZ and into zlogin, as well as the GZ log file.

-The new support adds 1 or 2 additional zfd devices into the zone and dockerinit can issue an ioctl which will cause the stdout/stderr from the app (via the original zfd devices) to tee into the new zfd devices.
+We've added new support for one or two additional zfd devices in the zone and dockerinit can issue an ioctl which will cause the stdout/stderr from the app (via the original zfd devices) to tee into the new zfd devices.
 This is done internally as a streams multiplexer.

 These additional zfd instances can now be read by a logging process running inside the zone to obtain the application's stdout/stderr.

-Because this is streams there is some queueing/buffering that we get.
-The default queue size is 2k, which we could tweak, and because there can be various streams modules pushed onto the stream we can get multiple spots where queueing occurs.

-The way that the zfd tee devices currently behave (although this can be changed) is that they do not block the app's execution if the log stream gets full (which could happen if the logging process is slow or stuck).
-Thus the app will continue to run and if the log process resumes or catches up, then it will start getting any new stdout/err msgs that get queued onto the log stream.
-Intermediate stdout/stderr msgs that flow while the tee is full are dropped.

-If the log process is not running for any reason, then the log stream is not open and nothing goes into that stream.
-Any stdout/err is thus currently not logged, although again, this can be changed.

 ## How will logging work for Triton?

-This represents the plan so far.
+Because of the requirements listed above, the logger process must run inside the zone.
+There are several error cases which cause concern for how logging behaves.

+ 1. What happens if the logger dies?
+ 2. What happens to the application if the logger gets behind and can't keep up?
+ 3. What happens to in-flight messages when the application exits, perhaps unexpectedly, and the zone halts?

+The design of the logging solution addresses these questions.

 In Triton's docker, the user's application process is the init process for the zone (exec'd by dockerinit).
 We don't have a GZ user-level process that is the